Reward Shaping for Human Learning via Inverse Reinforcement Learning: Related Work

 \section{Related Work}

-Existing research which applies IRL to human behavior can generally be separated into three domains: (1) human-behavior prediction, (2) human-cognition explanations and (3) human-machine collaboration.
+Existing research applying IRL to human behavior can be separated into three domains: (1) human-behavior prediction, (2) human-cognition explanations and (3) human-machine collaboration.
 Despite each branch's distinct purpose they all share a similar motivation for using IRL.
-That is, that IRL has shown itself to be a strong candidate for modeling human decision making in a generalizable and computationally useful manner given previously recorded behavioral observations.
+That is, that IRL has shown itself to be a strong candidate for modeling human decision making in a generalizable and computationally useful manner.

-The first research domain, human-behavior prediction, seeks to build models of human behavior capable of predicting future behavior.
+The first domain, human-behavior prediction, seeks to build models of human behavior capable of predicting future behavior.
 The most seminal work in this domain is \cite{ziebart2008maximum,ziebart2008navigate,ziebart2009human}, where Ziebart et al. propose the maximum entropy model for IRL and explore its effectiveness at predicting taxi driver routes within a city.
 Building on this, \cite{banovic2016modeling} leverages the maximum entropy model to identify human routines (i.e., common sequences of states and actions) from digital logs, while \cite{ziebart2012probabilistic} uses maximum entropy to predict where a person is moving their mouse cursor given a small sample of their full trajectory.
 Finally, the work in \cite{das2014effects} develops their own IRL model for predicting user engagement in an online community.

-The second research domain belongs primarily to the cognitive sciences.
+The second domain belongs primarily to the cognitive sciences.
 This work has sought to understand how individuals reason about their environments.
 One of the earliest results \cite{baker2007goal} showed that inferences drawn from a Bayesian-based inverse planning model (closely related to Bayesian IRL models) had a high correlation with human drawn inferences.
 Additional works \cite{baker2008theory-based,goodman2009cause,tauber2011using,jara-ettinger2019theory} have corroborated and extended \cite{baker2007goal} with new experiments and more sophisticated models.

 The third and final domain, human-machine collaboration, has primarily been explored within the fields of machine learning and robotics where researchers have used IRL to build digital and robotic assistants that can work with humans to achieve various goals.
 This has led to new algorithms based on various assumption about humans agents, \cite{hadfield2016cooperative,malik2018efficient,ho2016showing}, as well as novel applications such medical robots to aid in rehabilitation \cite{woodworth2018preference}, digital assistants that provide natural language navigational directions \cite{daniele2017navigational}, and mobile robots that can navigate crowds while conforming to social expectations \cite{kretzschmar2016socially}.